FAQ – financial

 - Halfway through and at the end of the project, an auditor’s report must be provided for each participant.

 - Audit fees which are directly related to the project are eligible and can be claimed at item project-specific costs due for third parties.
+So this can be included in your project budget.

 Are payments to MSc and BSc students eligible?